 Revelation 2:2-4 TPT

-We can be coming to church, serving, sacrificing, patiently enduring our life challenges, but do we have passion and love for God?
+- We can be coming to church, serving, sacrificing, patiently enduring our life challenges, but an important question to ask ourselves is whether we still have passion and love for God.

-Doing all the “right” actions don’t always translate into real love and heart.
+- Doing all the “right” actions doesn’t always translate into real love and heart.

 Passion Is a Matter of Heart, Not Circumstance